 Karl Seelbach | Partner

 Karl passionately represents his clients and plans for trial from day one.
 He’s a fighter who handles cases with tenacity and precision.
 His adversaries describe him as a “skilled advocate” who is “whip smart.”
-Karl’s law practice focuses heavily on defending employers in workplace injury and employment litigation.
+Karl’s law practice focuses heavily on defending companies in personal injury, business and employment litigation.

 Before launching his own law firm, Karl worked as a litigation partner at Winstead PC, one of the largest law firms in Texas.
 He was mentored by some of the top litigators in the state, including former appellate judges and veteran trial lawyers.
 After spending almost ten years at Winstead, Karl launched his own firm with co-founder Trek Doyle.